9amcoder/node-manger-ASP.NET/README.md

 ### Connect with MongoDB

-Replace the connection string in appsettings.json with your own connection string.
+Replace the connection string in `appsettings.json` and `appsettings.Development.json` with your own connection string.
 ```
  "MongoDbSettings": {
     "ConnectionString": "Replace with MongoDb Connection String",